shopware/shopware/src/Docs/10-administration/01-administration-start-development.md

 bin/console plugin:list
 ```

-This will promt an overview table with the available plugins in you terminal:
+This will display an overview table with the available plugins in you terminal:

 ```
 ------------------- ------------------- --------- -------- -------- -----------